-If you are a tourist and are the holder of a Single Entry Tourist Visa or a Single Entry Non-Immigrant Visa, you qualify for the permit.
+If you are a tourist and the holder of a Single Entry Tourist Visa or a Single Entry Non-Immigrant Visa, you require a permit.

-If any of these applies to you, then congratulations!
-You’ll be able to obtain a re-entry permit, simplifying your travel in and out of the kingdom.
+If any of the above apply to you, you can obtain a re-entry permit and simplify your travel in and out of the kingdom.

 Who Doesn’t Need a Permit?

-You won’t be able to apply for a permit if you have a Visa On Arrival or a Visa-Exempt Stamp from specific countries.
-You also will not need a re-entry permit if you’re in possession of a Multiple Entry Tourist Visa or a Multiple Entry Non-Immigrant Visa.
+You won't need a re-entry permit if you’re in possession of a Multiple Entry Tourist Visa or a Multiple Entry Non-Immigrant Visa.